pokergeist/USB-PI/README.md

 Unbuild and untested.

-A parts list is pending, plus a 3-D printed enclosure.
+A parts list is below.
+The CSV [parts list file](board/USB-PI_parts.csv) is in the board directory.
+3-D printed enclosure files are pending.

 ...